-Local Property and other taxes: The Library's total tax extension increased 3.2% from \$1,433,200 to \$1,479,199.
-A CPI of 1.7% was used to calculate the tax levy rate plus new property of \$21,634.
+Local Property and other taxes: The Library's total tax extension decreased 4.2% from \$1,479,199 to \$1,416,430.
+A CPI of 1.5% was used to calculate the tax levy rate plus new property of \$18,220.
+However, the Village's EAV decrease of 6.6% from \$219,815,910 to \$205,297,740 has impacted our tax receipts.

 Changing patterns in intergovernmental and grant revenue (both recurring and nonrecurring.
 Certain recurring revenues (Illinois State Per Capita Grant, State replacement taxes, etc.) may experience significant changes periodically while non-recurring or one-time grants are less predictable and often distort their impact on year-to-year comparisons.
-For the first time in several years, the Illinois Per Capita Grant, which is based on population, was funded fully at \$11,830.
-Funds were received April 18, 2014.
-Market impacts on investment income: The Library's investment portfolio is managed using a similar maturity to other governments.
-Interest income is received from two investment funds - Illinois Funds and Illinois Metropolitan Investment Fund (IMET).
-These Funds are utilized by many other governments for their stability, safety, liquidity and return - all components required of the Library's Investment Policy.
-Market conditions may cause interest income to fluctuate.
-Investment income increased 12% from \$4,369 in FY 2013 to \$4,897 in FY2014.
+The Illinois Per Capita Grant, which is based on population, was again fully funded at \$11,830.
+Funds were received April 06, 2015.
+Market impacts on investment income: The Library's investment portfolio is concentrated in local bank and money market funds similar to many other governments.
+Interest income is received from two investment funds - Illinois Funds and Illinois Metropolitan Investment (IMET) Convenience Fund or IMET 1-3 Year Fund.
+These Funds have historically been utilized by many unit of governments for their stability, safety, liquidity and return - requirements of the Library's Investment Policy.
+Interest rates can fluctuate based on market conditions.
+Interest only income increased 64.5% from \$4,897 in FY 2014 to \$8,058 in FY2015.
+Please see below for additional important discussion of Investment Income under Current Year Impacts - Revenues.